Vlorë: Geography

 Vlorë is situated on the Bay of Vlorë along the Albanian Adriatic and Ionian Sea Coasts in the eastern part of the Strait of Otranto surrounded by the foothills of the Ceraunian Mountains.
 Defined in an area of 647.94 sqkm, Vlorë Municipality is encompassed in Vlorë County as part of the Southern Region of Albania and consists of the adjacent administrative units of Novoselë, Orikum, Qendër Vlorë, Shushicë and Vlorë.
 The municipality stretches from the mouth of Vjosë in the north along the Narta Lagoon to the Llogara Pass in the south.
 It also encloses the Karaburun Peninsula and Sazan Island in the west with the Shushica-Vlorë River forming its eastern border.
 Protected areas include the Karaburun-Sazan Marine Park, Llogara National Park and Vjosa Wild River National Park.
 Valonia oak, the mass name for acorn cups obtained in the neighboring oak forests and used by tanners, derives its name from Valona, the ancient name of Vlorë.

 Climate

 Vlorë has a hot-summer Mediterranean climate (Köppen climate classification: Csa), with an average annual temperature of 16.9 C. Summers in Vlorë are dry and hot while winters are mild and rainy.
-The warmest month is August with an average temperature rising to 26.8 C. By contrast, the coldest month is January with an average temperature falling to 7.9 C. Vlorë has a sunny climate with an average of 2,745.2 hours of sunshine annually, making it one of the sunniest areas in the Eastern Mediterranean.
+The warmest month is August with an average temperature rising to 26.8 C. By contrast, the coldest month is January with an average temperature falling to 7.9 C. Vlorë has a sunny climate with an average of 2,745.2 hours of sunshine annually.
 July is the sunniest month of the year with an average of about 12 hours of sunshine a day.
 By contrast, the average hours of sunshine are less than 7 hours per day in January.
 During the 1961–1990 period, on average per year, there were 82 days with more than 1 mm of rainfall, 26 days with thunders, five days with hail, and one day of snowfall.